r-lib/fs/cran-comments.md

-This fix will hopefully fix the MacOS build failures (although I am still unable to reproduce them locally).
+This should fix the MacOS build failures and also ensures all example are run in R sessions temporary directory.

 ## Test environments
 * local OS X install, R 3.4.3